evaldofelipe/polkadot-automator/README.md

 # Polkadot automator

-This project automate the deploy and provisioning of a [polkadot](https://polkadot.network) node on Google Cloud, and attach on Kusama network.
-Basically are used [Terraform](https://www.terraform.io) to provide the structure at the GCP, [Ansible](https://www.ansible.com) to execute playbooks and install required softwares over the VM, and [Docker](https://www.docker.com) to abstract all tools and don't blow up your localhost.
+This project automates the deploy and provisioning of a [Polkadot](https://polkadot.network) node on Google Cloud, and attach on Kusama network.

+## Tools

+- [Terraform](https://www.terraform.io) provide the structure at the GCP.
+- [Ansible](https://www.ansible.com) execute playbooks and install required softwares over the VM.
+- [Docker](https://www.docker.com) abstract all tools and don't blow up your localhost.

 ## Prerequisites